apparentlymart/quantumkeep/README.markdown

-quantumkeep has a really simple data model built around immutable dictionaries with keys that are strings and with values that are either arbitrary strings of bytes, nested dictionaries, or objects.
+quantumkeep has a really simple data model built around immutable dictionaries with keys that are strings and with values that are either arbitrary strings of bytes or nested dictionaries.

-An object is a construct that combines a dictionary with authorship and a pointer to the predecessor object.
-Objects are also immutable, but you can create a new object that is a successor of a previous object.
+An object version is a construct that combines a dictionary with authorship and a pointer to the predecessor object.
+Objects versions are also immutable, but you can create a new version that is a successor of a previous versions.

+An object is an association of a persistent identifier to an object version.
+Objects are mutable in that a particular identifier can be repointed at different object versions over time.
+In the normal case, an object is updated to point at a successor version of its current version, ensuring that no historical data is ever lost.

+A collection is a named bucket of objects.
+Each collection has a distinct object identifier namespace, and a particular object can only be in one collection.
+Therefore the collection name is effectively part of the object's identifier.

+A collection can have zero or more indexes defined.
+Each index is constructed using a registered Python function which is called for each object in the collection, taking the object's current version and returning a string value to record in the index.

 ## Short Tutorial ##